mo-mo35/Variational-Latent-Model-Neural-Data-Analysis/README.md

 To run the project simply run both python files in sequence, run_vlgp.py and run_pcca.py. e.g. 'python run_vlgp.py'

-Parameters are held in the forked vlgp repo, in preprocess.py, originally made by catniplab, see references.
+Parameters are held in the forked vlgp repo, in preprocess.py, originally made by catniplab, see references and requirements.txt.

 config.json holds parameters for brain regions to search for and time interval sizes.